 Here at The Pelvic Hub we’re committed to finding products that work to complement your treatment plan and support you to take care of your pelvis.

 If you have vaginismus, vaginal dilator therapy can help lessen muscle spasms, and help you learn how to control, and relax, your pelvic floor muscles.
 Vaginal dilators can also help you warm up to sex if you’re feeling apprehensive or need to prepare your tissues and muscles.

-Soul Source dilators are specially made from resilient silicone rubber to have a comfortable, natural texture.
+Intimate Rose Dilators are specially made from resilient silicone rubber to have a comfortable, natural texture.
 And they can be chilled to ease pain or warmed for extra comfort.
-They’re also thoughtfully and beautifully-made with a non-medical look, because Soul Source knows just how fed up you are of all things medical.
+They’re also thoughtfully made, designed by a physical therapist who specializes in pelvic health.